-Click here to read the abstract of the story on The New Yorker webpage (this week’s story is available only for subscribers).
-Nathan Englander’s “What We Talk About When We Talk About Anne Frank” was originally published in the December 12, 2011 issue of The New Yorker.
+"What We Talk About When We Talk About Anne Frank" by Nathan Englander Originally published in the December 12, 2011 issue of The New Yorker.

 My first experience with Nathan Englander’s fiction was forgettable.
 In 2009 he published “Free Fruit for Y0ung Widows” in The New Yorker, and all I really know is that I didn’t really like it.
 Knowing this, when I read the title of his new story I was wary to begin.
 An obvious call back to Raymond Carver’s 1981 classic, I figured Englander’s story wouldn’t be able to support the weight of all of the comparisons it begged for.
 Though I’m still trying to figure out whether I actually liked this story, I’m glad to say that it was interesting and the connections to Carver’s story do it no harm — in fact, I stopped thinking of Carver’s story very early on, for better or for worse.

 Just like “What We Talk About When We Talk About Love,” this story involves two couples sitting around a table, drinking.
 Our narrator is a middle-aged husband and father.
 He and his wife Deb are hosting Lauren, Deb’s friend from childhood, and her husband, Mark.
 Only now Lauren goes by Shoshana and Mark goes by Yerucham since they moved to Jerusalem some twenty years ago “and shifted from Orthodox to ultra-Orthodox.”
 Lauren and Mark have ten children.
 The narrator and Deb have just one, Trevor, a sixteen-year-old who stumbles out barely awake at three in the afternoon on this particular Sunday.